reelyactive/advlib/README.md

 Library for wireless advertising packet decoding.  __advlib__ is protocol-agnostic and currently supports the following processor modules:
 - [advlib-ble](https://github.com/reelyactive/advlib-ble) for Bluetooth Low Energy

+The _purpose_ of __advlib__ is to extract all potentially relevant information from ambient data packets and to organise this information in a consistent manner, regardless of the radio protocol.

+The _objective_ of __advlib__ v1.x is to support and to make accessible the broadest array of use cases by being highly modular and by facilitating contributions to its continuous development.

+__advlib__ is a lightweight [Node.js package](https://www.npmjs.com/package/advlib) that can run on resource-constrained edge devices as well as on powerful cloud servers and anything in between.
+It is a key element in [Pareto Anywhere](https://getpareto.com/) open source software of the [reelyActive technology platform](https://www.reelyactive.com/technology/).

 Installation
 ------------